 Buttermilk as a Probiotic Source

 If you are planning to use naturally occurring fermented foods as a source of probiotics in your daily diet, it is important to choose a fermented food that is readily available.
-One fermented food that contains live cultures of bacteria and is available in most supermarkets is buttermilk.
+One fermented food that has live cultures of bacteria and is available in most supermarkets is buttermilk.

 Buttermilk is a fermented dairy product.
 It is the byproduct when milk is churned to make butter.
-Buttermilk is a yogurt-based drink that contains live cultures of lactic acid bacteria.
+Buttermilk is a yogurt-based drink that has live cultures of lactic acid bacteria.
 Buttermilk is a tart and tangy liquid, and it may be an acquired taste for many.

-Because buttermilk is a dairy product, it does contain lactose, however, because of the fermentation process the level of lactose is much lower.
+Because buttermilk is a dairy product, it does have lactose, however, because of the fermentation process the level of lactose is much lower.
 If you are lactose intolerant, you could experiment with drinking buttermilk and see how it affects your system.

 Here are some of the health benefits that you can enjoy by adding buttermilk to your daily diet.